· Order in Council / Health Professions Restricted Activity Regulation · in-force

 What changed

-- The Health Professions Restricted Activity Regulation is made, defining the scope of practice for 27 distinct health professions in Alberta.
+- The Health Professions Restricted Activity Regulation defines the scope of practice and specifies authorized restricted activities for 27 health professions, outlining conditions for performance and mandating competence and adherence to standards.

-- A new regulation, the Medical Suitability Criteria Regulation, is created under the Human Tissue and Organ Donation Act.
+- The Medical Suitability Criteria Regulation is created under the Human Tissue and Organ Donation Act, specifying criteria for when a person's tissue or organs are not medically suitable for transplantation.

-- The regulation includes an expiry date of April 1, 2028, requiring review for ongoing relevancy and necessity.
+- The regulation allows for deferral criteria established by a 'donation organization' and includes an expiry date of April 1, 2028.

 Why it matters

-- This regulation standardizes the legal scope of practice for numerous health professions, impacting how healthcare services are delivered across the province.
+- Standardizes the legal scope of practice for numerous health professions, impacting how healthcare services are delivered across the province.

-- It clarifies the boundaries of professional practice, which can influence training requirements, professional development, and inter-professional collaboration.
+- Clarifies the boundaries of professional practice, which can influence training requirements, professional development, and inter-professional collaboration.

-- The detailed definitions of restricted activities aim to enhance public safety by ensuring that complex procedures are performed by appropriately qualified professionals.
+- Aims to enhance public safety by ensuring complex procedures are performed by appropriately qualified professionals, providing a framework for colleges to enforce competence standards.

 - Standardizes the medical suitability assessment process for tissue and organ donation across Alberta, potentially reducing variability in decisions.